Table of Contents

 :: iSCSI storage

 Similar to the previous scenarios we can also use NAS devices as pure storage destinations for various other devices that are better geared towards the specific roles.
-One that comes to mind is virtual machine need.
+One that comes to mind is the virtual machine need.
 Unlike using the previously mentioned VMM, NAS can also be used in combination with much faster and more powerful (CPU and RAM) devices that can have the role of a virtual machine hypervisor.
 Because most NAS devices are optimized for low power consumption, and lots of storage, they usually lack the CPU/RAM power to become the full package.

 Using a custom or 3rd party hypervisor is a method of again using the best of both worlds.
 NAS will be a housing device tasked with holding the virtual machines and backups, while the hypervisor will provide the horsepower needed to run the VMs.
 If we scale that further, we can have multiple hypervisor machines all using a single powerful NAS to store the data.
 This can be done utilizing the iSCSI protocol that DSM supports as well as NFS, whatever fits your needs better.